- Overview

 Throughout our school, we focus on principles of kindness, respect and cooperation.
 In our younger classrooms, teachers develop curriculum that supports caring behaviors (such as taking care of baby dolls, planting seeds, or cleaning up messes).
 As children grow older they are encouraged to take care of our school by participating in jobs, fixing broken objects, and using materials in appropriate ways.

 Instead of rules, our school community has developed kindness principles for framing our interactions with the world.
 Families, teachers, and children work together to build a supportive school community.
+We value a very strong home and school connection, and we aim to find ways to participate with families throughout the school year.

 “We take care of ourselves.
 We take care of each other.
 We take care of our materials and the school community.”